wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

     ![Graphical user interface, application Description automatically generated](./images/media/image50.png)

-    If prompted, enter the Admin Center credentials as: **admin / admin**.
+    If prompted, enter the Admin Center credentials as: **admin/admin**.

     The server is stopped.